nathanlem1/FusionSORT/README.md

 * **Interpolation**

 This is optional.
-We didn't apply any interpolation for our experimental results reported in the paper.
+We did not apply any interpolation for our experimental results reported in the paper.

 For using linear interpolation, run the following code:
 ```shell